geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 Let’s pull similar data from our database table `quote` and improvise more on it.

 To show multiple quotes we will change the static response with a dynamic one.
-For that we will need to connect to the database.
+For that, we will need to connect to the database.
 Let’s create a config file that has the database credentials like below called `config.js` at the root of the project (besides app.js):

 ``` js
 const env = process.env;